CageCode/World-Food-Ecosystems/practical6/intro.md

 <br />

 > 📝 **Question 1**.
-Use the documentation (check the link earlier at Crop Area) and investigate the *raster_list* in R, then plot the Pigeon Pea from the TIFF files.
-In which country is the Pigeon Pea mostly cultivated?
+Instead of beans, plot the Pigeon Pea from the TIFF files.
+In which country is the Pigeon Pea mostly cultivated? <br />
+> Hint: Use the documentation (check the link earlier at Crop Area) and investigate the *raster_list* in R. <br />
 > <br />
 > • China <br />
 > • India <br />